spietrek/spietrek.github.io/_posts/2017-11-22-Styled--Components.md

 One of my favorite features using styled-components is the ability to compose new styles from existing components. styled-components allows you to pass any component, not just DOM elements.

-Let's go back to StackBlitz and enhance our project.
+Let's go back to StackBlitz and enhance your project.

 1. We want to create a new Title component which has a different color, bold font, and increased font size.
 Copy the Title component markup and paste it below.
 No changes will be displayed in the output window.
 2. Rename the Title component to `TitleBold`.
 3. Unlike the previous styled components, we want to compose the TitleBold component from the Title component.
 Change `styled.h1` to `styled(Title)`.
 4. Update the CSS properties.
 Set font-size to 2.5em, font-weight to bold, and color to red.
 Again, no changes will be displayed in the output window.
 5. Finally, in the render function, change Title to TitleBold.
-The output window should update with your new changes.
+The output window will update with your new changes.

 ```
 const TitleBold = styled(Title)`